kabarton62/NetworkingLabs/router_troubleshooting/lab2_troubleshooting/Lab_Submission.md

 ## Practicing router/routing troubleshooting
 ---
 Submit the following:
-1. Challenge 3 for each problem discovered:
+1. Challenge 3, for each problem discovered:
-   - Symptoms related to configuration error.
+   - Report symptoms related to each discovered configuration error.
 Explain how you identified that there was a problem.
    - Report the faulty configuration setting.
    - Report how you corrected the faulty configuration setting, to include procedures and commands.
    - Screenshot that proves the problem was resolved.